 Scarlet Witch may be a little pricey but she really shines in an affiliation like A-Force where she can get some help paying for all her abilities.
 See all the stuff Domino does up there?
 Wanda is like Domino Plus.
 She counts Failures as successes for attacking, defending, and dodging, and her big spender attack, Cruel Twist, prevents her target from counting Crits at all.
 She can throw out lots of different conditions and, like Crystal, certain ones can’t be shaken while within Range 3 of Scarlet Witch.
 She’s a Flyer and has all Mystical attacks, so those are definitely plusses in A-Force too!
 She could theoretically take the roles of both Domino and Crystal in a roster for one less Threat.
 See, bright side!
 Grade: A-

-Shuri should also be on in your 10.
+Shuri should also probably be in your 10 for pure utility.
 The extra Power from the affiliation for her to hand out as rerolls is amazing and makes up for Shuri not having a big builder attack.
 A good long range Push for board control also rocks.
 Imagine Shuri and Medusa on the same squad, and the pure dominance you would have over who stands where.
-No go make that a reality.
+Now go make that a reality.
 No, wait, not against me!
 Grade: A

 Storm has the problem that the best thing on her card is her X-Men Leadership ability, but she has some solid synergies here in A-Force.
 If she Stuns an enemy with Ice Blizzard and Crystal is nearby that condition isn’t going away.
 She has Flight for using Special Delivery.
 Storm’s Tempest throw is more affordable as is her Eye of the Storm to boost her attacks.
 Of all the affiliations outside X-Men this may be the one where Storm works best.
 Grade: B+ (in A-Force)